-Much like the RX, the Picollo is more adept at dealing with modern IEMs with a greater range of gain and volume control than the V2.
-The Picollo also has a slightly darker and more intimate presentation compared to the V2 set to the normal amp stage and all EQ switched off.
+Much like the RX, the Picollo is more adept at dealing with modern IEMs with a greater range of gain and volume control than the FSM-02 V2.
+The Picollo also has a slightly darker and more intimate presentation compared to the FSM-02 V2 set to the normal amp stage and all EQ switched off.

-The low end on the Picollo is also a bit fuller sounding than the V2’s more neutral bass response and much like the RX is has a slightly more natural-sounding lower treble albeit slightly more rolled off.
+The low end on the Picollo is also a bit fuller sounding than the FSM-02 V2’s more neutral bass response and much like the RX is has a slightly more natural-sounding lower treble albeit slightly more rolled off.

-The P5 is a bit of a leap in price over the V2 and is equally adept at modern efficient IEMs as well as more power-hungry headphones.
+The P5 is a bit of a leap in price over the FSM-02 V2 and is equally adept at modern efficient IEMs as well as more power-hungry headphones.

-Three years ago the V2 would be king of the hill for mid-priced portable amps.
+Three years ago the FSM-02 V2 would be king of the hill for mid-priced portable amps.
 The combination of a neutral and balanced front end amp circuit and a smoother valve-like Class A rear are very potent and frankly, it does sound excellent with a wide range of headphones, DAPs, and some less efficient earphones.
 Sensitive earphones and IEM’s really need efficient amps and frankly, would be better off with a DAP alone.

-Three years move quickly, the market is changing fast and DAPs now pack some killer amps inside also as well as ever-improving DAC’s not to mention OTG and lightening bringing the smartphone right into the game.
-It’s tough to beat the likes of the Mojo and perhaps that is why the V2 is now priced HK1000 below its original MSRP.
+Three years move quickly, the market is changing fast and DAPs now pack some killer amps inside also as well as ever-improving DAC’s not to mention OTG and lightning bringing the smartphone right into the game.
+It’s tough to beat the likes of the Mojo and perhaps that is why the FSM-02 V2 is now priced HK1000 below its original MSRP.